Mae5tr0/the_one/README.md

-# The one - helper for Neo extracting from Matrix
+# The one - helper for Neo to extracting from Matrix

 ## Description